PsuAeroacoustics/OpenCOPTER/README.md

 | library-python<version>       | Builds the dynamic library for use with other D code.
 Python wrappers are built for the specific version of python. <version> can be any of 33, 34, 35, 36, 37, 38, 39, or 310 |
 | library-python<version>-novtk | Builds the dynamic library for use with other D code.
 VTK support excluded.
 Python wrappers are built for the specific version of python. <version> can be any of 33, 34, 35, 36, 37, 38, 39, or 310 |

+**-novtk**

+The configurations that have a `-novtk` suffix disable linking to the libvtk libraries and turns OpenCOPTER vtu* functions into no-ops.
+This ensures that no source code changes are required when building without libvtk support.
 ## Running the Examples